Curve-Based Interest Rate Risk Measures

 Key Rate Duration

-While effective duration measures sensitivity to parallel shifts in the entire yield curve, key rate duration isolates the sensitivity to changes at specific points along the yield curve, providing a more detailed analysis of interest rate risk.
+Key rate duration measures the sensitivity of a bond's price to changes in interest rates at specific points along the yield curve, rather than to parallel shifts.
+This allows for a more granular analysis of interest rate risk.

 Formulas: